Red Marsh School SEN Information Report

 - An exercise track’ developing woodland area and an orienteering trail

-- Horticultural areas where pupils are encouraged to grow their own food
+- Horticultural areas and poly tunnel where pupils are encouraged to grow their own food

 - Therapy and health care bases